akhilmurthy/IDB/PITCHME.md

 +++
 @title[Search bar UI]
-*Search bar could be centered or more aesthetically placed.
-Search algorithm could be improved*
+*Search bar could be centered or more aesthetically placed.*

 <span style="color:#f99e1a">Solution: </span>Nest the search bar into the nav bar.

 +++
 @title[Placeholder image]
-*Website is slow*
+*Items without a media asset will not have an image divider*

-<span style="color:#f99e1a">Solution: </span>Add caching to the website.
+<span style="color:#f99e1a">Solution: </span>Have items without media assets display a default placeholder image instead, keeping the layout more uniform.

 +++
 @title[What puzzles us?]
 ### <span style="font-family:Helvetica Neue; font-weight:bold"> <span style="color:#f99e1a">What puzzles us?</span></span>

-- Database connection
+- test
-- React
+- Why database hosting is so expensive on GCP

 ---
 @title[Other Critique]